Te Kooti

 While fighting alongside government forces against the Hauhau in 1865, he was accused of spying.
 Exiled to the Chatham Islands without trial along with captured Hauhau, he experienced visions and became a religious leader.
 In 1868 he led the escape of 168 prisoners, seizing the schooner Rifleman and sailing back to the North Island where he began a series of raids.
 A resultant military reprisal campaign became known as Te Kooti's War.
-He was pardoned in 1883 but continued to be active in spreading the Ringatū message of peace and reclaiming land from Pakeha.
+He was pardoned in 1883 but continued to be active in spreading the Ringatū message of peace and reclaiming land from European settlers.

 Early life

 Te Kooti's early years are obscure.
 He was born at Te Pā-o-Kahu in the Gisborne region as a son of Hōne Rangipātahi (father) and Hine Turākau (mother), of the Rongowhakaata tribe (iwi).
 Their sub-tribe (hapū) was Ngāti Maru, whose villages were situated near the Awapuni lagoon, where the Waipaoa River runs into the ocean.
 Arikirangi is thought to be the original name of Te Kooti.
 His birth date is thought to be approximately 1832.